galaxyproject/galaxy-hub/src/news/2019-06-galaxy-update/index.md

 * several parallel sessions,
 * and a strong emphasis on organizing content by domain.

-GCC2019, like every GCC before it, will be built around **community**.
-Training topics are nominated, selected, and presented by the community.
-Presentations will  feature the full spectrum of Galaxy applications, enhancements and deployments from the community as well.

 If you are working in data intensive life science research then there will not be a better place to share your work, learn from others, and find new collaborators.

 Please find additional information on GCC2019 [here](/src/events/gcc2019/index.md).

-## Poster & Demo Abstract Submission is Still Open
+## Poster & Demo Abstract Submission Ends 7 June

 Abstracts for [poster presentations and software demonstrations](/src/events/gcc2019/abstracts/index.md) are still being accepted for consideration.
 Discounted registration rates are available until 07JUN19.** Got something to show?
 [Submit your abstract before the 10JUN19 deadlne!](/src/events/gcc2019/abstracts).